-To get started with Koinly, sign up for an account and start importing your transactions by going to Wallet and clicking on the Add exchange/wallet button.
+To get started with Koinly in Canada, sign up for an account on the Canadian page and start importing your transactions by going to Wallet and clicking on the Add exchange/wallet button.

 You will see a long list of exchanges that you can connect with.
 Select the one you want and you’ll be given a choice to import the data.
 You can allow Koinly to connect automatically using the exchange’s API, you can use your public wallet address, or you can upload a csv file.

 We connected to Bitbuy without any trouble, but if you aren’t too tech-savvy, you can simply go to your account in your chosen exchange and download your transaction history as a csv file.
 All exchanges should allow you to do this.
 Once you have the file, upload it to Koinly.